danitrod/rust-p2p/README.md

 # Rust P2P

-Pre-requirement: run https://github.com/danitrod/p2p-file-index-server/ and get the URL
+Pre-requirement: run https://github.com/danitrod/p2p-file-index-server/ and save the URL to use in the `.env` file.

 To run, create a `.env` file in the root, having the following values: